 Figure 1.
-The observed features of objects, such as shape, size, color, roundness, relative placement, are undeniably apparent semantics; therefore, they must be undeniably representable via natural processes.
+The observed features of objects, such as shape, size, color, and relative placement, are undeniably apparent semantics; therefore, they must be constructible and referable by natural processes.

-For instance, semantic value associated with a book or a ball in the field of view is constructed of shape, size, polygonal surfaces, roundness, color, texture, placement relative to other objects, regular array of leaves, etc. We are concerned here with information, not with their conscious perception.
-We further notice the apparent realism of the information; it is undeniable, concrete, and non-probabilistic regardless of the external reality of the book and the ball.
+For instance, the semantic value associated with a book or a ball in the field of view is constructed of shape, size, polygonal surfaces, roundness, color, texture, placement relative to other objects, regular array of leaves, etc. We are concerned here with semantics, not with their conscious perception.
+We further notice the apparent realism of the semantics of information; it is undeniable, concrete, and non-probabilistic regardless of the external reality of the book and the ball.
+For instance, can we deny the knowledge of the semantics of the rectangular shape of the book and the roundness of the ball?
+Moreover, do we require any language, symbolism, or interpretation to know it?
 As per the norm in science, we must accept this observed reality as part of the natural universe and seek to establish its foundational basis.
-One may draw an immediate inference that all elements of consciousness, including the self and its relation with other objects, are constructed of semantic values, as shown here.
-Since information does not interact physically, yet undeniably apparent, it must have a non-falsifiable existence in reality.
-That is, the causal function must be directly responsible for this reality.
-The categorically different reality of information $\frac{[1][2]}{2}$ is not constructible from physically measurable entities in nature.
-Overriding different senses in which the term 'information' is used in natural sciences [3][4], here, it is used to refer to what it expresses, the semantic value content.
-In this work, the semantic values of critical elements of self and its relation with objects are systematically derived from primitive semantics of values of states.
+One may draw an immediate inference that all elements of consciousness, including the self and its relation with objects we call perception, are constructed of such semantic values, as shown here.
+Since information does not interact physically, yet is undeniably apparent, it must have a non-falsifiable existence in reality.
+That is, the causal function in nature must be directly responsible for this reality.
+The categorically different reality of information[1][2] is not constructible from physically measurable entities in nature.
+Overriding different senses in which the term 'information' is used in natural sciences[3][4], here, it is used to refer to what it expresses, the semantic value content.